kacos2000/OtherStuff/OfficeFileCache/Readme.md

 If you do not have *[ArsenalRecon's](https://arsenalrecon.com/)* **ODCrecon** press `Cancel` in the second File Open Window <br>

      * Requires [Microsoft Access Database Engine ODBC driver](https://www.microsoft.com/en-us/download/details.aspx?id=54920) (*script does a check*).
-If needed, you should install the x64 driver for 64-bit Windows, and x32 for 32-bit Windows from an elevated cmd prompt, using the `/Quiet` switch.<br>
+If needed, you should install the x64 driver for 64-bit Windows, or x32 driver for 32-bit Windows from an elevated cmd prompt, using the `/Quiet` switch.<br>
      * FSD Extraction requires *[ArsenalRecon's](https://arsenalrecon.com/)* ODCrecon tool.<br>
 __________________________________________________________________________________________